-This total immunity provision blocks enforcement of all state and local legislation governing AI systems, AI models, or automated decision systems for a full decade, despite those states moving those protections through their legislative processes, which include input from stakeholders, hearings, and multistakeholder deliberations.
+A total immunity provision would block enforcement of state and local legislation governing AI systems, AI models, or automated decision systems, despite those states moving those protections through their legislative processes, which include input from stakeholders, hearings, and multistakeholder deliberations.
 This moratorium would mean that even if a company deliberately designs an algorithm that causes foreseeable harm - regardless of how intentional or egregious the misconduct or how devastating the consequences - the company making or using that bad tech would be unaccountable to lawmakers and the public.
 In many cases, it would make it virtually impossible to achieve a level of transparency into the AI system necessary for state regulators to even enforce laws of general applicability, such as tort or antidiscrimination law.